 *If your animal has bitten or broken skin in the last 10 days, please let us know so we can follow the proper steps to protect your pet and others.

-It's best to fill out the questionnaire FIRST.
-But you can contact us at 704-336-3799 and leave a message if you need further assistance or information.
+You will need to book an appointment to schedule your surrender.
+But you can contact us at 704.336.3799 and leave a message if you need further assistance or information.